WHY VISIT INDIA

-The best time to visit India therefore depends on the area, although the season from November to February is the best for the majority of them.
-If you want to visit the northeast, Kashmir or the mountains of Himachal Pradesh, it is advisable go between April and September.
+The best time to visit India, therefore, depends on the area, although the season from November to February is the best for the majority of them.
+If you want to visit the northeast, Kashmir or the mountains of Himachal Pradesh, it is advisable to go between April and September.
 On the other hand, during the monsoon is quite a good time to visit the Rajasthan desert and the northwest of the Himalayas.

-Following a list of typical festival and celebrations of India.
+Following a list of typical festivals and celebrations of India.

 HOW TO REACH AND TRAVEL THROUGH INDIA

-Travelling to India by air is the easiest way: You land in Mumbai, Delhi or Madras.
+Traveling to India by air is the easiest way: You land in Mumbai, Delhi or Madras.
 To travel within the country, domestic flights have recently increased.
-The train is a possible option, despite its slowness it is cheap and goes everywhere.
+A train is a possible option, despite its slowness, it is cheap and goes everywhere.
 The buses are less crowded than trains at almost the same price but they are not very comfortable.
-In large cities, there are a lot of taxis, rickshaws and tongas.
+In large cities, there are a lot of taxis, rickshaws, and tongas.

 GENERAL INFORMATION ON INDIA